 “He was able to make a very convincing story that there was no problem, that he wasn’t going to hurt himself or anyone else, and he just didn’t meet the criteria for any further intervention at that point,” Brown said.
 “Obviously, we certainly wish that we could turn the clock back and change some things, but at the time the deputies interacted with him, he was able to convince them that he was okay.” . . .

-More details on the Sheriff’s department interview is available here from an interview with the Sheriff Sunday on Face the Nation:
+More details on the Sheriff’s department interview is available here.
+The Sheriff sat down Sunday on Face the Nation:

 If Rodger’s own therapist didn’t see this coming until after he received Rodger’s manifesto, why should we expect the Sheriff’s department to catch it?
 Whatever concerns that the therapist and family members had were apparently not enough to push harder for further actions regarding Rodger after the deputies had interviewed him.

-Below are some other well known cases, cases where the killer was seen by mental health experts but was still not identified as being a threat to others.
+Below are some other well known cases of killers who were seen by mental health experts but still not identified as threats to others.
 Between 950,000 to 2.2 million people suffer from schizophrenia (about 0.3 to 0.7 percent of the population) and millions more have other types of mental illness.
 The percentage of those with schizophrenia who are likely to engage in these types of attacks is extremely small.
 Identifying someone as having a mental illness is a long way from identifying them as posing a danger to others.
-There is also the risk of “false positives,” identifying people as a threat to others and thus depriving them of their freedom when they are not actually a threat.
-The continued political pressure to identify that tiny fraction of schizophrenics who represent a risk to others will primarily catch people with mental illness who are harmless to others.
+We run the risk of “false positives,” whereby people are mistakenly identified as threats to others and thus deprived of freedom.
+The continued political pressure to identify that tiny fraction of schizophrenics who represent a risk to others will primarily cause problems for people who are actually harmless to others.

 Let’s just go through some numbers.